Microsoft Azure

 2. Tenant ID

-To get the Tenant ID for your Azure Acitve Directory, navigate to Azure Active Directory.
+To get the Tenant ID for your Azure Active Directory, navigate to Azure Active Directory.
 You can find the Tenant ID in the Properties tab here.
 Alternatively, you can also find the Tenant ID by searching for "Tenant Properties" in global search bar in your Azure dashboard.

 Confirm that you are signed into the tenant for which you want to retrieve the ID.
 If not, switch directories so that you're working in the right tenant.